 Contemplative Nature is a series of workshops in the Institute Woods exploring meditation with experiencing the outdoors.

 Religious Diversity Training for secular constituencies - includes presentations to UNICEF, Teacher Prep, Community Action, and Outdoor Action.

 His Holiness the Dalai Lama reflects on Princeton's Motto

 A short film about His Holiness the Dalai Lama's visit to Princeton University on October 28, 2014.

 The Clowning Project Clown?
 Does this word make you think of circus performers with bright red noses and painted-on smiles?
 Or horror movie villains terrorizing young children?
 In this workshop we will look at another definition of the clown: the stupidest version of you, your inner child, the thing that your friends make fun of behind your back.

 Poverty and Peacemaking is an interdisciplinary conference and gathering that is co-sponsored with Sant’ Egidio, and includes scholars, religious leaders, local partners, students, and philanthropists.

-RELIGION AND THE UNITED NATIONS is an ongoing series of conversations with UN officials, scholars, and religious leaders, about the role religion plays in various missions for particular UN agencies.
+Religon and the United Nations is an ongoing series of conversations with UN officials, scholars, and religious leaders, about the role religion plays in various missions for particular UN agencies.

-THE BUNCHER CONFERENCE is an international multi-faith event based in Europe aiming at bringing to gather top leaders from different disciplines to discuss critical issues pertaining to the life of their communities.
+The Buncher Conference is an international multi-faith event based in Europe aiming at bringing to gather top leaders from different disciplines to discuss critical issues pertaining to the life of their communities.

-PROJECT DOWNTOWN is a bi-weekly gathering of students who make and serve food for the poor in Trenton New Jersey.
+Project Downtown is a bi-weekly gathering of students who make and serve food for the poor in Trenton New Jersey.